Photo courtesy of ARH Inspirations via Chat GPT

 The twelve turn their faces toward unleavened bread.

-As their King’s sorrow falls heavy in tears to the ground.
+as their King’s dismissed sorrow falls in tears to the ground.

 The palms wave before Him as law teachers scheme,

-His actions made worry in hearts weighted with rules,
+His actions spark worry in hearts weighted with rules,

-For this Savoir’s chisel left them no tools.
+for this Savior’s chisel left them with no tools.

 There must be some way to secretly silence His truth.

-That temple needs cleaning, ugh, there’s so much to do,
+That temple needs cleaning.
+There’s so much to do,

 Answers are granted but none of them gleaned.